maliukalina/Currency-Converter/README.md

-# Getting Started with Create React App
+# Simple React Currency Converter

+Build a simple static currency Converter using React and Antd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).